 This is one of the most difficult aspects of downsizing.
 Fortunately, you don’t have to part with sentimental items.
 If your new home cannot accommodate all of your precious possessions, you might consider asking your family members to keep them safe.
 This way, your items are accessible when you want them.

 If you foresee a potential move in your future, or perhaps your parent is transitioning into a senior living community, there are many ways to make downsizing a manageable task.
 AARP and Chicago Health published a list of suggestions to make senior downsizing feel less monumental.
 You might consider using these tips to make your transition a smooth one.

-• Give Yourself Enough Time- While situations and health conditions can be hard to predict, many older adults find themselves moving into a retirement facility or assisted living urgently.
+• Give Yourself Enough Time– While situations and health conditions can be hard to predict, many older adults find themselves moving into a retirement facility or assisted living urgently.
 The goal is to give yourself enough time to move in an intentional way.
-Many times, when the moving process is rushed, items you wish to hold onto are accidently misplaced or donated.
-Even if you haven’t planned a move, you might consider slowly sorting through your items in preparation of a downsize.
+Many times, when the moving process is rushed, items you wish to hold onto are accidentally misplaced or donated.
+Even if you haven’t planned a move, you might consider slowly sorting through your items in preparation for a downsize.

 • Communicate Efficiently– If your aging parents are having trouble maintaining their home and haven’t considered downsizing, you might start talking with them about beginning to clear out their space.
 Carefully approach the subject with genuine concern, while showing your support.
 You might say something like “I cleaned out my own garage and found some really great items.
 Would you like me to help you do the same?”
 As the topic continues, always remind your parents that they have a say in the matter, and respect their decisions.